Boarders/slick-blog/site/posts/peano.md

   using (_∘_)
 ```

-Typically in Agda (or Haskell) we define the (unary) natural numbers as follows:
+Typically, we define the (unary) natural numbers as follows:

 ```agda
 data ℕ : Set where